dpPEScomp/pesdpcompetition.github.io/_pages/Prizes.md

 # Award & Prizes
 * Certifications for winners from IEEE DataPort.
-* Winner datasets promotion by IEEE DataPort.
+* Winner datasets promotion by IEEE DataPort
 * Green channel to publish the data reports of winners in the IEEE Data Descriptions journal.
-* APC waiver for top3 place.
+Invited publication and APC waiver for the top3 places.
-* Peer-review waiver for all winners.

-The following cash prize will be awarded:
+* The following cash prize will be awarded:

 | Rank  | Number  | Prize   |
 | ----- | ------- | ------- |